qwefgh90/ng-terminal/README.md

 ## API

-There are two ways to control the web terminal.
-One is to call APIs of NgTerminal directly in your ts code.
-Another is to use properties or the event binding.
+There are two ways to control the terminal.
+Calling API which is a interface of NgTerminal provides is a direct way to control the terminal.
+You can bind a instance by using @ViewChild.
+Another way is to use input/output properties.

-#### NgTerminal
+#### NgTerminal (API)

 [NgTerminal](https://github.com/qwefgh90/ng-terminal/blob/master/projects/ng-terminal/src/lib/ng-terminal.ts) is a interface to provide public APIs you can call directly.
 You can get a object by using `@ViewChild` with a type of `NgTerminal`.